Dueña de Mi Corazón

-Dueña de mi Corazón (English I'm the owner of my heart) is the 3rd studio album by Mexican pop singer Daniela Romo.
-This album was released on 1985.
+Dueña de mi Corazón (English I'm the owner of my heart) is the third studio album by Mexican pop singer Daniela Romo.
+The album was released in 1985.

 History

 An album produced by Danilo Vaona.
 It has several hits: "Abuso" (Abuse) written by Juan Gabriel, "Dueña de mi corazón" (I'm the owner of my heart).
 "Prometes"(You pledge) written by Victor Manuel Olivas.
 It also includes the track "Es nuestro amor" (It's our love) that Daniela performed at the Yamaha Music Festival and written by Denise De Kalafe.